KSneijders/AoE2ScenarioParser/README.md

 &nbsp;

 ## Adding triggers
 Now the best part, adding triggers!
 You can add triggers easily.
-You can change all parts of the trigger using functions (type "trigger.set_" and the autocomplete will show you a list of options.).
-Eventually there will be a API docs.
+You can change all parts of the trigger using functions (type "trigger." and the autocomplete will show you a list of options.).  **Eventually**, there will be a API docs.

 ```python
 trigger = trigger_manager.add_trigger("Trigger :)")
 trigger.description = "This is a great description!"
 ```

 To add conditions or effects, just call the method `add_condition` and `add_effect`.
 You can use the dataset to figure give the function the right ID.
 If you're unsure about what parameters are available in every trigger, check the docs of the condition.
 Click on `conditions.chance` and show the docs (CTRL + Q in PyCharm).
 It will show you: "Parameters for the chance condition are: amount_or_quantity".
-Now use the function `set_amount_or_quantity` to apply the right value.
+Now use the attribute `amount_or_quantity` to apply the right value.

 The example shows: A trigger with 25% chance of showing a message.